 The strong smell of citrus fruits, such as lemons, limes, grapefruit, and orange peels, is enough to have your cat scurrying out of the room.
 The pungent, sour scent is a strong trigger for most cats, and for a good reason!

 Citrus fruits are mildly toxic for cats.
-Licking, biting, or eating even a tiny piece can cause vomiting and diarrhea in cats.
+Licking, biting, or eating even a tiny piece can cause vomiting and diarrhoea in cats.
 If you want to keep your cats away from a particular place or off the kitchen counters, try using a lemon-scented spray.
 Dilute lemon juice in water or add a few drops of lemon essential oils to create a natural scent deterrent.

 2. Coffee Grounds